 The NHS plans to invest nearly £13bn into transforming their service.
 What could your business learn from their digital transformation?
-We dive into the NHS Interim People Plan, and discuss their plans to recruit, retain and develop staff to meet rapidly growing demand for 21st century healthcare.
+We dive into the NHS Interim People Plan and discuss their plans to recruit, retain and develop staff to meet the rapidly growing demand for 21st-century healthcare.

 It’s a colossal investment, and the exact cost won’t be confirmed until the Government’s Spending Review later this year.
 However, there are many initiatives to give cause for early excitement – including plans make use of the Apprenticeship Levy to upskill existing staff and attract new talent.